Gravitational time dilation, free fall, and matter waves: Introduction

 Consider now the effect of gravity on the de Broglie wave (see Figure \ref{deBroglie}).
 Since the local time flows faster at larger altitudes, de Broglie wave tilts and the particle starts moving through space towards smaller values of $z$ (it falls).

-The slope of the trajectory plotted in Figure \ref{deBroglie} is $\tan\alpha = \nicefrac{{\text{d}} h}{ {\text{d}} ( ct ) } = \nicefrac{v}{ c } $ where $v$ is the vertical speed of the particle.
-On the other hand, the velocity is perpendicular to the wave front,\cite{Houchmandzadeh:2020aa} so $\alpha$ is also the angle between the wave front and the vertical, and $\tan\alpha$ is the ratio of $c$ times the extra time elapsed at $h$ to the distance $h$, thus
+The slope of the trajectory plotted in Figure \ref{deBroglie} is $\tan\alpha = -{{\text{d}} h}/{ {\text{d}} ( ct ) } = {v}/{ c } $ where $v$ is the vertical speed of the particle.
+Because the velocity is perpendicular to the wave front,\cite{Houchmandzadeh:2020aa} $\alpha$ is also the angle between the wave front and the vertical, as shown in Fig.~\ref{deBroglie}, and $\tan\alpha$ is the ratio of $c$ times the extra time elapsed at $h$ to the distance $h$, thus

 The tilting (refraction) of the de Broglie wave reproduces the free fall kinematics.
-Note that the particle's mass does not appear in the derivation at all, so that there is no need to invoke the equivalence of inertial and gravitational masses.

 The diagram in Figure \ref{deBroglie} is inspired by Figure 6 in Ref.~\onlinecite{Stannard_2016}.
 That very pedagogical paper does not, however, use de~Broglie waves; its reasoning is classical, based on Ref.~\onlinecite{gould:2016aa}.
 In that approach, the trajectory follows from the postulate that the particle moves on a geodesic.